joelkoen/PicoLimbo/README.md

 ### 🚀 Velocity Proxy Support

-Built-in support for Velocity Modern Forwarding ensures seamless integration with your Velocity proxy.
-Just set the `secret_key` in your configuration to enable secure forwarded player info.
+Built-in support for [Velocity](https://papermc.io/software/velocity) Modern Forwarding ensures seamless integration with your Velocity proxy.
+Just set the
+`secret_key` in your configuration to enable secure forwarded player info.

+### 🔀 BungeeCord Support

+PicoLimbo also supports [BungeeCord](https://www.spigotmc.org/wiki/bungeecord/) proxy by default.
+Because BungeeCord connections are insecure by default, no additional configuration is required to use it with PicoLimbo.

 ### 🎮 Wide Version Compatibility